Your Visit to the Fogarty Website

 How Fogarty Collects Information

-Fogarty retains the data from Google Analytics and ACSI survey results as long as needed to support the mission of the FIC.NIH.gov website.
+Fogarty retains the data from Google Analytics and customer satisfaction survey results as long as needed to support the mission of the FIC.NIH.gov website.

 When you visit any website, its server may generate a piece of text known as a "cookie" to place on your computer.
 The cookie allows the server to "remember" specific information about your visit while you are connected.